lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/2_Use_Terra_for_Compute.md

 ### Key considerations
- - Use Free Tier
+ - Can be used with VMs or Docker container Images
- - Use Your Organization's Account
+ - Using Docker images is preferred
  - Size & complexity of your workload
  - Your budget
  - Your timeline